 4.5 Questions About Your EFTs and Reporting Errors or Unauthorized EFTs

-You may contact us via the Online Banking Services or by email at email@example.com with questions concerning EFTs that occur on your Account.
+You may contact us with questions concerning EFTs that occur on your Account.
+For card-related transactions and for all other transactions contact us on our online support tools.

-You may also contact us using those methods to report errors or unauthorized EFTs.
-Be sure to contact us immediately if you believe that an error or unauthorized EFT has occurred or may occur concerning your Account, or if your Account, debit card, ATM card or Online Banking Services login credentials have been lost, stolen or compromised.
+You may also contact us using the methods above to report suspected errors or unauthorized EFTs.
+Be sure to contact us immediately if you believe that an error or unauthorized EFT has occurred or may occur concerning your Account, or if your Account, debit card, or Online Banking Services login credentials have been lost, stolen or compromised.
 You must contact us no later than thirty (30) days after we sent the FIRST statement on which the error or unauthorized EFT appeared.
 You must provide us with the following information:

 After receiving your notice of error or unauthorized EFT, we will investigate and provide you with the results and any corrections we make to your Account within a commercially reasonable time.